datascape/start/viv/READ.md

 Social Security is being forwarded from 721 Grant St to Weatherstone.
 [ssa.gov/myaccount](https://ssa.gov/myaccount)
 Mom will recieve an activation code forwarded from 721 Grant St around the end of February.

-### After COVID shot

-[Make DMV Appointment - What to bring](https://www.ncdot.gov/dmv/help/moving/Pages/new-residents.aspx) - Early morning and early afternoons tend to be the least busy times.
-Tuesdays, Wednesdays and Thursdays are great times to visit.
-Avoid the last day of the month and a lunch time visit – from 11 a.m. to 2 p.m.

 ## Order from InstaCart